Wishing you knew more about Aboriginal culture? Search no more.

 - Find out how much Kelly has to pay for the items she has listed.

 - Find one word that represents the effect the women's worries had on their lives.

 - In which years were the women in Kelly's family worried about their children?

 - Research what rights the "welfare man" had, which government agency was allowed to take kids "facing hardship", and what can happen today if kids don't turn up at school.

-- With the background of Kelly’s story above, explain what she said below.
+- With the background of Kelly's story above, explain this statement of her:

 The new Stolen Generation is much larger

 A Special Commission of Inquiry into the Department of Community Services found that in March 2008 there were 4,458 Aboriginal children in out-of-home care, 4 times as many Aboriginal children as were in foster homes, institutions or missions in 1969, during the Stolen Generations .
 8% of Aboriginal people aged 15 years and over were removed from their natural families in 2008 .